-VetConnect® PLUS.
-In the third quarter of 2012, we launched VetConnect® PLUS, a cloud-based technology that enables veterinarians to access and analyze patients' diagnostic data from both IDEXX in-house analyzers, Rapid Assays and IDEXX Reference Laboratories in one place.
-VetConnect® PLUS combines all results that have been run on a patient with IDEXX VetLab® Station and Reference Laboratories, and thus allows the veterinarian to easily see and trend patient-specific diagnostic results, enabling greater medical insight.
-In addition, VetConnect® PLUS provides instant mobile or Internet access to results, whether run at IDEXX Reference Labs or on in-house equipment.
-Results can easily be printed or emailed from VetConnect® PLUS to pet owners or other veterinarians.
-In this way, VetConnect® PLUS can aid the veterinarian and the practice staff in engaging the pet owner in the patient's care, which can support greater compliance to care recommendations or preventive care protocols.
+VetConnect PLUS is a cloud-based technology that enables veterinarians to access and analyze patients' data from IDEXX's diagnostic modalities.
+These integrated diagnostic results provide the veterinarian with a visualization of patient-specific testing results, allowing the veterinarian to easily see and trend patient-specific diagnostic results, enabling greater medical insight.
+In addition, VetConnect PLUS provides instant mobile or browser-based access to results, which can be printed or emailed to pet owners and other veterinarians.
+In this way, VetConnect PLUS can aid veterinarians and practice staff in engaging the pet owner in the patient's care, which can support greater compliance with medical recommendations or preventive care protocols.